jacobdjwilson/awesome-annual-security-reports/README.md

 |[USTelecom](https://www.ustelecom.org/research/2021-cybersecurity-survey-critical-infrastructure-small-and-medium-sized-businesses/)|[Cybersecurity Survey](Annual%20Security%20Reports/2021/USTelecom-Cyber-Survey-2021.pdf)|2021|Attacks|

 ## Resources
 Annual reports are composed by a combination of paid and non-profit research both internal and external to the organization.
 Examples of paid and government sponsored research are listed as research consulting.
-Examples of sponsored and non-profit research include professional societies and standards organizations and listed as working groups.
-Both of these types of research resource types rely on sponsorship that’s often commercial.
+Examples of sponsored and non-profit research include professional societies and standards organizations which are listed as working groups.
+Both of these research resource types rely on sponsorship that’s often commercial.

 ### Research Consulting
 - [Forrester Research](https://www.forrester.com/) is an advisory company that offers paid research, consulting, and event services specialized in market research for information technology.